The Holy Spirit will not work with our hypocrisy and self-righteousness

 By the grace of God, the Holy Spirit does not require each of us to be perfect in order for the assembly to be healthy as a body.
 The new creation itself is perfect, but the Lord knows that we temporarily live with our old selves in the old creation, and He does not blame us for this condition but only tries to help us, to save us from it.

 But He wants nothing short of resurrection life for us, and the resurrection is always through death.
-True death and true resurrection is what we need to experience but have experienced too little.
+True death and true resurrection are what we need to experience but have experienced too little.

-Our hypocrisy and self-righteousness deprives the prerogative of the Holy Spirit, and end up hurting and even damaging others.
+Our hypocrisy and self-righteousness deprive the prerogative of the Holy Spirit, and end up hurting and even damaging others.

 He fails to see there is an Ananias in him, with both hypocrisy and self-righteousness.

-The Ananias in every one of us only starts to die when the Lord placed each one in an absolutely hopeless situation.
+The Ananias in every one of us only start to die when the Lord has placed each one in an absolutely hopeless situation.
 But it’s only a start, and we must ask the Lord for more mercy and grace, so that the Lord can do deeper work.

 Let me illustrate using an example.
 Let’s say a brother is offended by me and decides to disagree with me and even to be apart from me.
-I automatically assume that he is offended because I am telling the truth and he does not understand the truth.
+I automatically assume that he is offended because I am telling the truth, and he does not understand the truth.
 I think I am faithful and willing to pay a price, while the other person is just ignorant and stubborn.
-If the situation persists, I start to feel hopelessness, and acknowledge such hopelessness.
+If the situation persists, I start to feel the hopelessness and acknowledge such hopelessness.

-However, in this situation, what I actually feel hopeless is the other person not myself.
+It would be rightful if I could feel the hopelessness of myself.
+Unfortunately, in this situation, what I actually feel hopeless about is my frustration with the other person, not myself.

 In reality, the other person may have been offended by my flesh, not by the truth itself.
 It may be my flesh that makes the situation hopeless, but I don’t recognize it.
 I may sincerely believe it is the other person who is the source of the hopelessness.
 This awareness of hopelessness may bear an appearance of humility, but is in reality just hypocrisy and self-righteousness.